TristanMNorton/shed/README.md

 \*.shed.host is setup using wildcard DNS to point to `127.0.0.1` - one of the IPs designed to always point to your own local system (*localhost*.)
 This eliminates any need to etc your `/etc/hosts` file.

 Within Shed's apache container, it uses `mod_vhost_alias` to map these subdomains back to separate virtualhosts.
 This means that there's no new apache configuration required.

+### Special Subdomains

+There are two groups of special domains:

+1. [shed.host](http://www.shed.host) and [www.shed.host](http://www.shed.host) get you to Shed's website.
+2. [my.shed.host](http://my.shed.host) and [shed.shed.host](http://shed.shed.host) get you to Shed's local, internal site.
+This is where you can find Adminer and Webgrind.

 Adminer